Ingle Farm, South Australia

-Ingle Farm is an established, residential suburb, with some parklands, of about 8,500 people in the South Australian capital city of Adelaide.
+Ingle Farm is a residential suburb, with some parklands, of about 8,500 people in the South Australian capital city of Adelaide.
 It is located at the base of the Mount Lofty Ranges foothills, around 12 kilometres north-east of Adelaide's central business district.
 It covers an area of 4.47 km^{2} with a population density of 19.41 people per hectare in 2001.

 History

-James Rowe arrived in South Australia on 22 Apr 1837 on the "South Australian", spending two years on Kangaroo Island before settling with his family in the Ingle Farm area in 1848.
+James Rowe arrived in South Australia on 22 April 1837 on the ship South Australian, spending two years on Kangaroo Island before settling with his family in the Ingle Farm area in 1848.
 They initially took up 100 acre in section 3030, Hundred of Yatala in 1849, using the land primarily for farming wheat, barley, peas, and hay.
-Rowe's grandson, Jabez Sleeman Rowe (1871-1955), took on the farm and married Martha Barbara Wright (1868 - 1943), from Inglewood in 1902 consequently naming the farm Ingle Farm.
+Rowe's grandson, Jabez Sleeman Rowe (1871-1955), took on the farm and married Martha Barbara Wright (1868 - 1943), from Inglewood in 1902 consequently leading to the renaming the farm to Ingle Farm.

 In 1959, the South Australian Housing Trust purchased 730 acre from the Rowe brothers, Cyril (married to Alice) and Slem (married to Jean) Rowe and started a housing estate, with the first Housing Trust homes built in 1965 and 2,500 houses completed by 1975.
-The Rowe family name is preserved in the naming of Rowe Park, next to Ingle Farm Primary School, and Rowe Street in the adjoining suburb of Para Hills.
+The Rowe family name is preserved in Rowe Park, next to Ingle Farm Primary School, and Rowe Street in the adjoining suburb of Para Hills.